rishbh/BlogApplication/README.md

 # BlogApplication
-Building a blog application where user can do CRUD operations in very easy and efficient manner
+Blog Application with Spring Boot and JWT Authentication :A robust blog application where user can do CRUD operations in very easy and efficient manner
-1) While creating a post repo keep in mind the query methods
-2) {findBy<here wirte the property variable name defined in the POST entity fior eg write here PostCategory not categoryto db mein postCategory ke name se search krega
-> }
+Overview
+This project is a robust blog application built using Spring Boot and secured with JWT (JSON Web Token) authentication.
+It enables users to create, manage, and interact with blog content securely.
+The application is designed with a focus on modularity, security, and ease of use.